• Skip to primary navigation

 Even though the vegetables cook for a different amount of time, they all roast at 400 degrees.
 As a result, once cut, I combine the vegetables that cook together on separate pans, season, and add a little minced garlic to each pan for additional flavor.

-Once cooked, allow the vegetables to cool on the baking sheets, combine in one bowl, and refrigerate until ready to use.
-Even though I served roasted vegetable salad cold, feel free to eat it warm or even hot.
+Once cooked, allow the vegetables to cool on the baking sheets, combine them in one bowl, and refrigerate until ready to use.
+Even though I served cold roasted vegetable salad, feel free to eat it warm or hot.

 Since I plan to eat the salad cold, I prepped my salad with a combination of baby kale, Romaine lettuce, and purple cabbage, leaving a well for quinoa.